The classical limit of quantum observables in the conservation laws of fluid dynamics: Problem formulation

-and similarly identical fermion nuclei are also anti-symmetric while identical boson nuclei are symmetric with respect its nucleon coordinates, see \cite{lieb,handbook}.
+and similarly identical fermion nuclei are also anti-symmetric while identical boson nuclei are symmetric with respect to its nucleon coordinates, see \cite{lieb,handbook}.
 We note that

 is the probability to find the quantum system in $(x,\sigma,\bar x,\bar\sigma)$ at time $t$.
 In the absence of magnetic fields, the wave function depends on the spin coordinates only parametrically since the Hamiltonian does not depend on the spin coordinates.
-To simplify the notation we therefore suppress the spin coordinates of the wave function in the writing below.
-We assume the atomic units (a.u.) in which the mass and charge of the electron are normalized to be one, and the Planck constant $\hbar=1$.
+To simplify the notation we therefore suppress the spin coordinates in the sequel although we include the dependence on the spin in Pauli exclusion principle for the electron wave functions.
+We assume the atomic units (a.u.) in which the mass and charge of the electron are equal to one, and the Planck constant is $\hbar=1$.
+We denote by $M_n$ the mass of individual nuclei.

 The quantum mechanical evolution is described by the Schr\"odinger equation for a wave function $ \Phi:\rset^{3N}\times\rset^{3J}\times [0,\infty)\rightarrow\cset$ satisfying

 with the Hamiltonian operator